Eschatologue/CM_wiki/docs/class/ranger/grove-keeper.md

 Once during your turn, You can command it to move up to 30 feet (No action required).
 An aura radiates from the avatar in a 20-foot emanation for the duration and has the following features:

-***Overgrowth.*** The ground within the aura is difficult terrain for your enemies.
-When an enemy creature moves into or within the area, it takes 2d6 piercing damage for every 5 feet it travels.
+***Overgrowth.*** The ground within the aura is Difficult Terrain for your enemies.
+When an enemy creature moves into or within the area, it takes 2d6 :dmg-piercing: Piercing damage for every 5 feet it travels.

 ***Guardian Aura.*** While in the aura, you and your allies have Advantage on all saving throws against spells.
-Additionally, At the start of each of your or your allies turn, regain 2d6 hit points.
+Additionally, At the start of each of your or your allies turn, regain 2d6 Hit Points.

 Once you use this feature, you can't use it again until you finish a long rest.
 You can also restore your use of it by expending a level 4 spell slot.

+--8<-- "includes/snippets/spells2/lv1.md"
+--8<-- "includes/snippets/spells2/lv2.md"
+--8<-- "includes/snippets/spells2/lv3.md"
+--8<-- "includes/snippets/spells2/lv4.md"
+--8<-- "includes/snippets/spells2/lv5.md"